-The idea is that the Agile team who executes the work has the best understanding of how long things REALLY take to get done, so they’re best qualified to decide how much they can get done.
+The idea is that the Agile team who executes the work has the best understanding of how long things REALLY take to get done, so they’re best qualified to decide how much they can complete in the next few weeks.

 Sprint Planning Meeting

-The meeting where the team figures all of this out is called the Sprint Planning Meeting.
+The meeting where the team figures all of this out is called Sprint Planning.

 Generally you should plan to take an hour for each week of your sprint for planning, meaning a two week Sprint will take two hours to plan.
 If you’re estimating the size of your work that should also happen during Sprint Planning.